All Episodes

 Janet, I have one minute, if you can make it.

-Uh, concerning the Kurt Weldon revelation rush, um, really, this is a story or the crime of the century, in my opinion.
+Okay, concerning the Kurt Weldon revelation rush, really, this is a story or the crime of the century, in my opinion.

 Does Hillary Clinton's purchase of the Democrat nomination, does it diminish every day?

-And and who directed Sandy Burger to steal and destroy what from the National Archive?
+And who directed Sandy Berger to steal and destroy what from the National Archive?

-I mean, the dominoes are are maybe beginning to fall finally, I'm hoping.
+I mean, the dominoes are maybe beginning to fall finally, I'm hoping.

-Well, the if it if it's gonna harm Hillary, I i it it it's there there's nobody's gonna pin this directly on her.
+Well, if it's going to harm Hillary, nobody's going to pin this directly on her.

-So I uh my guess is no, but if it did harm Hillary, it it could only happen because the Clinton administration comes under the microscope again, and the Clinton administration is found to have really uh done some of the things that we've all thought they did all along.
+So I my guess is no, but if it did harm Hillary, it can only happen because the Clinton administration comes under the microscope again and the Clinton administration is found to have really done some of the things that we've all thought they did all along.

-And then it would have to be uh stated and reminded that Hillary was a major player.
+And then it would have to be sated and reminded that Hillary was a major player.

-Uh but the any new scandal involving the Clinton administration, uh it it it will touch her, but it's gonna take it's gonna take a lot more than this, I think, to uh to affect her.
+But any new scandal involving the Clinton administration, it will touch her, but it's going to take a lot more than this, I think, to affect her.